 Remote Exams Toolkit

+The college has annonced all spring & summer classes will be offered in either an Online or Remote format.
 Testing Centers will not be open on campus for any exams.

 Instructors must determine how they will conduct their final exams and provide grades to students.
 View the available resources for instructors.